jhpyle/docassemble/_docs/interviews.md

 `'new_session'` options for the [`url_of()`] and [`command()`] functions, and the `restart` and `new_session` [special buttons].

+<a name="from_list"></a>If the user has been in an interview session
+and then navigates to a different interview, the user will see an informational message at the top of the screen such as:

+* Starting a new interview.
+To go back to your previous interview, go to My Interviews on the menu.
+* Starting a new interview.
+To go back to your previous interview, log in to see a list of your interviews.
+* Entering a different interview.
+To go back to your previous interview, go to My Interviews on the menu.
+* Entering a different interview.
+To go back to your previous interview, log in to see a list of your interviews.

+This message is not shown when the user starts an interview session by clicking a link on the My Interviews page.
+The informational message is suppressed by the inclusion of `&from_list=1` in the URL parameters of the link.

 ## <a name="resume"></a>Resuming an interview with a POST request

 If you do not want your users' browsers to pass a session ID as a URL